jfjelstul/eulaw/README.md

 The `download_data()` function downloads the data in batches of `10000` observations.
 The `eulaw.app` API has a rate limit, but this function automatically manages the rate limit for us.
 It will download `1` batch approximately every `5` seconds.

 The function prints some useful information to the `console` while the data downloads.
 It tells us how many observations we have requested, how many batches it will take to download the data, and approximately how long it will take.
-It provides an update every time a batch is download and counts down to the next batch.
-The function returns a `tibble` in `tidy` format that we can manipulate with `dplyr` and `tidyr`.
+It provides an update every time a batch is downloaded and counts down to the next batch.
+The function returns a `tibble` that we can manipulate with `dplyr` and `tidyr`.

 And that's it!
 We now have a research-ready dataset in our `R` workspace.